EmmyVoita/EmmyVoita.github.io/_posts/2025-2-1-Galactic-Heist.markdown

 **Playtest Prioritization:**

 The playtest emphasized the importance of prioritizing key gameplay elements.
 For example, enemy interactions were not as engaging as they should have been, resulting in players primarily running around collecting items.
-In hindsight, focusing more on refining these interactions rather than implementing less impactful features would have improved the overall gameplay experience and value in conducting a playtest.
+In hindsight, focusing more on refining these interactions rather than implementing less impactful features would have improved the overall gameplay experience and value of conducting a playtest.

 **Task Tracking Improvement:**

 Our approach to task tracking and prioritization could have been more structured.
 While frequent check-ins with team members were helpful, relying more on the project backlog and regularly discussing priorities as a team would have led to better organization.

 I continued working on this project the following year as part of a senior project class, though I plan to modify the game's story.
-While I haven’t made enough progress to justify a second playtest yet, I’ve provided an update on the project in [this](/posts/FSM-Character-Controller/) post.
+Although I have not yet made enough progress to justify a second playtest, I’ve provided an update on the project in [this](/posts/FSM-Character-Controller/) post.